amirlib/gca/CHANELOG.md

 * Edit CHANGELOG.md and README.md files.
 * Fix spelling errors.
 * `Graph:`
-  * Add new method to the graph class: isEmpty().
+  * Added new method to the graph class: isEmpty().
-  * Improve the documentation of the class.
+  * Improved the documentation of the class.
-  * Improve the readability of the code.
+  * Improved the readability of the code.

 ## 2.1.0